-ļ No further assessment required for compliance Risk and potential Impact requirement Management/ measures to address risk Formatted: Left, Line spacing: single with the law Review has to be done annually during implementation of project to ensure compliance with change in law and regulation, also conformity with baseline condition set. -induction training, workplace awareness, provide personal protective equipment -prohibit child labor and implement laws and regulations specifically Tanzania vision, 2025 -conduct detailed environmental and social impact assessment (ESIA) before starting with any activity in which EMP and monitoring plan will be implemented during project activities -Work closely with NEMC and other regulatory bodies -The full proposal will be compliant with all relevant national laws and regulation including the bylaws set by Karatu District and project sites.
-Formatted: Left, Line spacing: single Formatted Table equity Adherence to existing policy laws and regulations on gender equality and equity Potential impact: Low -Misunderstanding can -Ensure highly motivated, skilled, and understanding members and employees /workers selected from different communities where local leaders/ government are to be consulted -The project will ensure equitable access to project benefits by all community membersInvolve the local community in decision making Formatted: Left, Line spacing: single
+No further assessment required for compliance Risk and potential Impact requirement Management/ measures to address risk with the law Review has to be done annually during implementation of project to ensure compliance with change in law and regulation, also conformity with baseline condition set.
+Risk: low , Potential impact: High , -workplace accidents -Child labor and women empowerment iaws and regulations specifically Tanzania vision, 2025 -conduct detailed environmental and social impact assessment (ESIA) before starting with any activity in which EMP and monitoring plan will be implemented during project activities -Work closely with NEMC and other regulatory bodies -The full proposal will be compliant with all relevant national laws and regulation including the bylaws set by Karatu District and project sites.
+Access and equity Adherence to existing policy laws and regulations on gender equality and equity Risk; low Potential impact: Low -Misunderstanding can arise during member selection of committee or employment consulted -The project will ensure equitable access to project benefits by all community membersInvolve the local community in decision making

-Marginalized No change in Risk: Moderate -Failure to consult marginalized -Vulnerable groups have to be considered and vulnerable groups and vulnerable groups may cause and be given chance to participate/ access vulnerable observed and were Potential impact: the project to overlook their needs the project activities and adhere to policies groups consulted Moderate/High and hence denying them access to 3 project benefits.
-Development Vision, 2025 -Misunderstanding and project sorionto.
-Bovolopinone violon, 2020 discrimination may arise -Though during proposal development discrimination may arise marginalized and vulnerable groups were consulted, more intense consultations will be done during implementation phase particularly during establishment of All minimum and a second and Dialo I am Not an decorat community institutions. - ( Human rights All rights are under Risk: Low Not envisaged The project will adhere to national and 1 For control of National & Potential impact: Moderate international human rights standards, international laws /High policies, rules and regulations 4 , Counting of number Risk: Moderate Establish a base/ procedure of -Gender will be mainstreamed in all project 1 For of Men and Women L involving women components Empowerment involved in the project implementation Moderate/High -Failure to involve women in project implementations and decision making as well Core labor Ensuring compliance Risk: Low -Investigate all accidents & provide -The project will adhere to core labor rights - For rights with national and protective measure during implementation of the project by , international labour Potential impact: Moderate/ involving government and its regulatory laws and rights High -Make employee to be member of bodies like NEMC trade union -Recurrence of incidents and -Provide workplace protective -Employee is a dedicated person to control accidents equipment all risk and accidents also to conduct training and awareness during project -Misunderstandings between -Stop child labor implementation. employees and employer -Workplace hazards -Child labor
+No change in Risk: Moderate -Failure to consult marginalized -Vulnerable groups have to be considered and vulnerable groups and vulnerable groups may cause and be given chance to participate/ access vulnerable observed and were Potential impact: the project to overlook their needs the project activities and adhere to policies groups consulted Moderate/High and hence denying them access to project benefits.
+Development Vision, 2025 -Misunderstanding and discrimination may arise -Though during proposal development marginalized and vulnerable groups were consulted, more intense consultations will be done during implementation phase particularly during establishment of community institutions.
+Human rights All rights are under Risk: Low Not envisaged The project will adhere to national and control of National & Potential impact: Moderate international human rights standards, 2 1 international laws /High policies, rules and regulations Counting of number Risk: Moderate Establish a base/ procedure of -Gender will be mainstreamed in all project of Men and Women Detection in the sector involving women components Empowerment involved in the project • implementation Moderate/High -Failure to involve women in project implementations and decision making as well Core labor Ensuring compliance -Investigate all accidents & provide -The project will adhere to core labor rights rights with national and NISK.
+LOW protective measure during implementation of the project by rigins international labour Potential impact: Moderate/ involving government and its regulatory laws and rights High -Make employee to be member of bodies like NEMC laws and rights i ngn trade union bodies like NEWO -Recurrence of incidents and -Provide workplace protective -Employee is a dedicated person to control accidents equipment all risk and accidents also to conduct training and awareness during project -Misunderstandings between -Stop child labor implementation. employees and employer -Workplace hazards · · -Child labor